etlbox/etlbox.website/doks_v1.8/content/product/details/licensing/index.md

 - Governed by the [Standard End-User License Agreement (EULA)](/pricing/eula/standard-eula/).

-## 📦 ENTERPRISE OEM
+### 📦 Enterprise OEM License

-The **ENTERPRISE OEM License** (a.k.a the Redistributable License) is designed for companies that want to embed ETLBox into products distributed to external customers.
+The **ENTERPRISE OEM** License (also known as the **Redistributable** License) is designed for companies that want to embed ETLBox into products distributed to external customers.

 **Key Features:**
-- **Redistribution Rights:** Integrate ETLBox into commercial software without license checks for your customers.
+- **Redistribution Rights:** Package ETLBox with your product, no end-user license checks required.
 - **Source Code Access:** Full access to ETLBox source code, included by default.
 - **White-Label Friendly:** No requirement to mention ETLBox in your product.